ror-community/ror-site/content/about/team.md

 aliases = ["/team"]
 +++

-## Core team

-ROR's core team is responsible for all activities related to day-to-day operations and development.

 ## Operations team

 The ROR operations team is responsible for strategic decision-making about registry resourcing and operations.
 This team comprises the ROR Director and a representative from each governing organization.